junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 She hangs up.

-Dean stares at the hanged-up phone screen for a second too long with a light frown.
+Dean stares at the hung-up phone screen for a second too long with a light frown.
 He shrugs to himself after that second ended, and turns to the corridor leading to their bedroom.

 His shopping list is left forgotten on the war room table.